 |Back Injuries - Severe||Injuries such as a serious fracture or broken back.||£36,390 to £151,070|

 As you can see in the table above, how much compensation agricultural and farm machinery accident claims solicitors can secure for you depends on how severe the injury was.
-You can find out more about how farm accident compensation claims are calculated by calling our team today.
+You can find out more about how farm accident compensation claims and agricultural accident claims are calculated by calling our team today.

 Recovering compensation you are owed, whether for a farming or agricultural injury, or any other type of injury can be a difficult and time-consuming process.
 Finding the right solicitor, and worrying about how to make a claim for farming accident compensation, can hamper or impede your recovery.

 Let Accident Claims UK step in and help.
 We can provide you with a No Win No Fee solicitor who will be able to work with you without asking for anything in terms of fees before you receive your settlement.
-This means that as a claimant, you will never take on any financial risk when making a claim.
+This means that as a claimant, you will never take on any financial risk when making a agricultural accident claims.

 Going to court or making a claim can seem like a stressful process if you are not used to legal terminology, or the claims process.
 In fact, many people can be put off making a claim as they are intimidated by the idea of doing such.
 At Accident Claims UK, we aim to dispel the myths and bring the claims process after agricultural accidents into the light.